Pieter1821/My-Todo-App/README.md

 ## Technologies Used

-My React App is built using the following technologies:
+is built using the following technologies:

 - ReactJS: A JavaScript library for building user interfaces
 - JavaScript: A high-level, interpreted programming language